muhrafiafifudin/tensorflow-predict-api/README.md

 # Flask API
-A simple Flask application that can serve predictions from a model.
+A simple Flask application that can serve predictions from a models.
 Reads a pickled model into memory when the Flask app is started and returns predictions through the /predict endpoint.
 You can also use the /train endpoint to train/retrain the model.
 Any sklearn model can be used for prediction.

 ### Dependencies
 - numpy